 After the Event: If you’ve run an event or book signing or whatever you’ve done, I recommend posting it, with the pictures on Nextdoor.
 Just as a follow-up or thank you to your neighborhood to whoever showed up.
-You don’t want to abuse this, I mean just posting promotional stuff all the time (and this goes for anything you’re posting), but it’s certainly a good way to draw some attention to some post-event thank-you notes.
+You don’t want to abuse this.
+I mean don’t only post promotional stuff all the time (and this goes for anything you’re posting).
+But it’s certainly a good way to draw some attention to some post-event thank-you notes.

 How to Add Events, Promotions, and Other Items: If you have a personal account on Nextdoor, you should post through there.
 And again, keep in mind that you’re posting as a member of the community so forgo the sales language which will turn off the media and, probably, any consumers who may want to attend your event or learn more about what you’re doing!

-With that in mind, if you’re not 100% sold on giving Nextdoor a try, they’ve also set up a demo website that you can check out to see what you think.
-Nextdoor is quickly becoming the go-to for all neighborhood communication, events, and news and, according to the media I’ve spoken to is also the go-to for many local reporters to find the next great story!
+With that in mind, if you’re not 100% ready to give Nextdoor a try, they also have a demo website that you can check out to see what you think.
+Nextdoor is quickly becoming the go-to for all neighborhood communication, events, and news.
+And, according to the media I speak with, it is also the go-to for many local reporters to find the next great story!